IIIF/website/source/community/consortium/next_steps.md

 Over the near term, as discussed at the IIIF Working Group meeting in Toronto, October 2017, IIIF's roadmap and priorities must include the following elements:
 <ol type="1">
-<li>API Specifications Development (including discussion among the IIIF Editorial Committee, Technical Specifications Groups, the community at large, and software independent implementations):</li>
+<li>API Specifications Development (including discussion among the IIIF Editorial Committee, Technical Specifications Groups, the community at large, and software independent implementations):
 <ol type="a">
 <li>Presentation API 3.0 (enabling AV and following the W3C web annotation model) </li>
 <li>Image API 3.</li>